elmar8287/meally/README.md

 # Meally - Your recipe jornal

-## This is an meal recipe app, where you can get meals recipe considering of the Area, Category and main ingrediente.
+## This is a meal recipe app, where you can get meals recipe considering the Area, Category, and main ingredients.

 ### In this project I used React JS with hooks:
 - `useState()`